neo-project/docs/docs/en-us/develop/write/basics.md

 `ManifestExtra` represents the extra fields in the Manifest file, where you can add `Author`, `Email`,  `Description` and etc.

 `SupportedStandards` represents the NEP standards the contract conform to, such as NEP-17, a token standard on Neo.

+`ContractPermission` indicates the permission requested by the contract, and `ContractTrust` indicates which contracts trust the contract to call itself.
+See [invocation-permission](... /deploy/invoke.html#invocation-permission).

 You can also add other fields, such as: